 The seminal paper by Dehaene et al. (1993) has already demonstrated in Experiment 3 that the SNARC effect depends on the relative rather than the absolute magnitude of numbers.
 They found the SNARC effect in two different numerical intervals ranging from 0 to 5 and from 4 to 9.
-In the lower interval, responses to numbers 4 and 5 were faster with the right hand (typical response pattern for large numbers), whereas within the higher interval, responses to these numbers were faster with the left hand (typical response pattern for small numbers).
+In the lower interval, responses to numbers 4 and 5 were faster with the right hand than with the left (typical response pattern for large numbers) and right-hand responses to these numbers were faster than right-hand responses to lower numbers, -whereas with In contrast, in the higher interval, responses to these numbers were faster with the left hand than with the right (typical response pattern for small numbers) and left-hand responses to these numbers were faster than left-hand responses to higher numbers.
 This finding was replicated by Fias et al. (1996, Experiment 1).
 It suggests that the SNARC effect dynamically adapts to the current task set (i.e., numbers being used) and is determined by the relative magnitude of the number within the set rather than its absolute magnitude.
 We refer to this claim about the SNARC effect as relative-magnitude dependency (RMdependency).

 The RMdependency is considered as one of the crucial features of the SNARC effect and is taken for granted since these early findings.
 The results of Dehaene et al.'s (1993) and Fias et al.'s (1996) experiments are widely cited as an argument for the SNARC being dependent on the given number range (e.g., by Antoine & Gevers, 2016; Deng et al., 2016; Ginsburg et al., 2014; Ginsburg & Gevers, 2015; Schwarz & Keus, 2004; Pinhas et al., 2013).
 The RMdependency of the SNARC effect has been demonstrated by several other studies even going beyond a basic setup comprising judgments on single digit numbers.
 For instance, Tlauka (2002) found a SNARC effect both when using the two numbers 1 and 100 and when using the two numbers 100 and 900.
 The number 100 was associated to the right/left when it was the larger/smaller of the two numbers, respectively.
 Ben Nathan et al. (2009) go even further, showing that the SNARC effect is not only RMdependent on the task level but built up on a trial-to-trial basis.
 They found the right- and left-key response speed advantages in magnitude judgment tasks to depend on the relative magnitude in comparison to the ever-changing reference number.
-What is more, evidence for RMdependency of the SNARC-like effects goes beyond numerical stimuli.
-Wühr and Richter (2022) found a SNARC-like effect (association of physically smaller/larger stimuli with the left/right, respectively) to depend on relative rather than absolute stimulus size.
+What is more, evidence for RMdependency of the SNARC-like effect (association of physically smaller/larger stimuli with the left/right, respectively) to depend on relative rather than absolute stimulus size.